Understanding The Alport Syndrome Diagnosis

 Asking questions about your extended family’s health history to discover if anyone else has experienced blood and/or protein in their urine, hearing loss, or kidney problems.

-Drawing blood samples from your arm and sending to a laboratory for testing.
+Drawing blood samples from your arm or securing a saliva sample and sending to a laboratory for testing.
 This is typically done at hospital, laboratory or clinic.
+Note: Currently, no–charge and minimum charge genetic testing (blood or saliva) is available to eligible individuals via KIDNEYCODE and Renasight.
+Both programs also include complimentary genetic counseling.

 Taking pictures of your kidneys in motion with an ultrasound machine.
 This is typically done at a hospital because special imaging equipment is needed.